ashayp22/Advent-of-Code-2023/README.md

 - Day 5: Backwards search from location to seed (took some time to run)
 - Day 6: Checked all possible button hold times and solved a corresponding quadratic equation
 - Day 7: Main difficulty was creating a function to get the card's rank
-- Day 8: Used Least Common Multiple
+- Day 8: Found the number of steps required to reach a Z node from every A node, and then found the Least Common Multiple of these steps
 - Day 9: Iteration to calculate the sums on the sides of the triangle
 - Day 10: Parsed into a graph, expanded the graph by a factor of 2, and did a flood fill
 - Day 11: The shortest path between galaxies is always moving vertically, then horizontally